Official Events

 beginners to occasional drivers

-Once the classification procedure has been completed, the drivers are divided into groups.
-Each group is assigned to a performance class, whereby there may only be a maximum of one group in the Elite class and one in the Pro class in the entire event.
+Once the classification procedure has been completed, the riders are divided into groups.
+Each group is assigned to a performance class, with a maximum of one group each from the Elite and Pro classes allowed in the entire event.
+The exact name of a group is up to each organizer.
+For simplicity's sake, it is recommended that the groups be named according to their performance classes.

 Trophies

 In DR!FTCLUB, various virtual trophies can be purchased for a nominal fee and awarded in events.
-For each performance class there are corresponding trophies in the DR!FTCLUB store, which are offered in at least gold, silver and bronze, in order to be able to award a corresponding trophy for the first three places in each performance class.
+For each performance class, there are corresponding trophies in the DR!FTCLUB shop, which are offered in at least gold, silver, and bronze so that a corresponding trophy can be awarded for the first three places in each performance class.

-At official events, exactly one complete set of trophies** (gold/silver/bronze = 1st to 3rd place) must be awarded for **each performance class advertised.
-Trophies are awarded either on the basis of the overall standings over several sessions or - in the case of events with only one session (e.g. 24-hour races) - directly for this individual session.
+At official events, exactly one complete set of trophies (gold/silver/bronze = 1st to 3rd place) must be awarded for each performance class advertised.
+The trophies are awarded either on the basis of the overall ranking over several sessions or – in the case of events with only one ranking unit (e.g., 24-hour races) – directly for this single session.

 Trophy table